-Susan Boswell has a national bankruptcy and business reorganization practice.
-In more than 30 years of bankruptcy practice, she has become familiar with all kinds of industries, including healthcare, hotels, transportation (including airlines), retail, numerous types of manufacturing, e-commerce, financial institutions, asset-based lending (both accounts and equipment), equipment leasing and finance, agribusiness, and real estate.
-She has expertise in representing creditors and debtors in the various industries listed.
-She also has expertise in reorganizing nonprofit entities, with an emphasis on religious entities.
-Ms. Boswell has full-practice licenses in Arizona and Nevada; she has been granted limited admission to practice in cases in many other jurisdictions throughout the United States.
-Given the current economy, a significant emphasis of Ms. Boswell's practice in the last several years has involved real estate restructurings, state court enforcement proceedings, and bankruptcy in various jurisdictions.
-In addition, Ms. Boswell's experience includes
+Susan Boswell had a national bankruptcy and business reorganization practice.
+In more than 30 years of bankruptcy practice, she was familiar with all kinds of industries, including healthcare, hotels, transportation (including airlines), retail, numerous types of manufacturing, e-commerce, financial institutions, asset-based lending (both accounts and equipment), equipment leasing and finance, agribusiness, and real estate.
+She had experience in representing creditors and debtors in the various industries listed.
+She also had insight in reorganizing nonprofit entities, with an emphasis on religious entities.
+Ms. Boswell had full-practice licenses in Arizona and Nevada; she was granted limited admission to practice in cases in many other jurisdictions throughout the United States.
+Given the current economy, a significant emphasis of Ms. Boswell's practice in the last several years had involved real estate restructurings, state court enforcement proceedings, and bankruptcy in various jurisdictions.
+In addition, Ms. Boswell's experience included:

 - Representation of investors in a large master-planned community in North Las Vegas, Nevada in prepackaged bankruptcy, which resulted in successful reorganization of the owner and restructuring of over $200 million in debt in complex participated transaction with multiple levels of debt.

 - Representation of various lenders in complex real estate loans in Nevada, Arizona, and various other jurisdictions, involving participated and syndicated loans, among other types.

 - Representation of the second Roman Catholic Diocese to file a Chapter 11, and confirmation of a plan of reorganization and occurrence of the effective date one year from filing date.